josokw/SudokuSolver/README.md

 ## Building

 This program does not need any external libs.
-The makefile is in the src directory.
+The makefile is in the *src* directory.
-For building type:
+For building, type:

     make

 ## Executing

-Some puzzles are available in the puzzles directory.
+Some puzzles are available in the *puzzles* directory.
 Solve one puzzle:

     ./sudoku ../puzzles/Data01.sdk